remix-run/remix/docs/other-api/dev-v2.md

 3. Restart your app server whenever rebuilds succeed
 4. Send code updates to the browser via Live Reload and HMR + Hot Data Revalidation

+🎥 For an introduction and deep dive into HMR and HDR in Remix, check out our videos:

+- [HMR and Hot Data Revalidation with v2_dev 🔥][hmr-and-hdr]
+- [Mental model for the new dev server 🧠][mental-model]
+- [Migrating your project to v2_dev 🚚][migrating]

 <docs-info>

 What is "Hot Data Revalidation"?